jeremynoesen/BoneBot/README.md

 - You can send a file by adding `$FILE$ path/to/file $FILE$`.
   - You can only send one file.
   - The path is relative to the location of `BoneBot.jar`. use `../` to go back a directory.
 - The response sends with a delay based on message length multiplied by `typing-speed` in the main configuration in milliseconds.
+This number must be a whole number.
-- To set a cool down for the responder, set `responder-cooldown` in the main configuration to any number.
-Time is in seconds.
+- To set a cool down for the responder, set `responder-cooldown` in the main configuration to whole any number in seconds.
 - To enable or disable the responder, set `responder-enabled` in the main configuration to `true` or `false`.

 ### Reactor